hlhartley/terminal-commander/README.md

 # Terminal Commander - the game
-A web-based React game app that allows users to enhance muscle memory of terminal commands by typing the actual commands into the input box.
+A web-based React game app that allows users to enhance muscle memory by repetitively typing actual terminal commands into the input box.
+The inspiration for creating this app came from remembering when I was struggling to switch over to MAC and when I was overwhelmed trying to remember all of the terminal commands as a Junior Developer.
+Therefore, I hope to help other users who are unfamiliar with MAC and MAC terminal shortcuts.

 ## Final App Screenshot
 ![Wireframe](terminal-commander-screenshot.png)